smarterclayton/kubernetes/docs/design/secrets.md

 especially if the secret is placed in plain text.
 MCS labels can mitigate some of this risk.
 However if there is a particular use case for a very sensitive secret, the secret itself could be stored encrypted and placed in encrypted form in the file system for the container.
-The container would have to know how to decrypt it.
+The container would have to know how to decrypt it and would receive the decryption key via another channel.